My shopping cart

 Continue ShoppingJust a quick blog post taken from a recent interview that was done for local publication answering the question: 'What are some of the challenges you face [running a specialty coffee business]?'

 One of the challenges we face is helping our customers understand what makes the individual coffees we buy objectively better.
-We've spent a lot of energy defining our coffee buying philosophy, and educating our customers on the finer details of coffee production to prove that we are actually adding value and not just participating in the ubiquitous act of advertiser 'hand waving'.
+We've spent a lot of energy defining our coffee buying philosophy, and educating our customers on the finer details of coffee production to prove that we are actually adding value and not 'hand waving'.
 There are a lot of misconceptions out there about coffee.

-There's a lot that happens from the time the coffee is planted and harvested, to the time we actually receive it in our shop, and it's those steps that contribute the most to the flavor in the cup.
+A lot happens from the time the coffee is planted and harvested, to the time we actually receive it in a shop, and it's those steps that contribute the most to the flavor in the cup.
 These are the things we pay attention to and try our best to convey to the customer in a palatable way.
-We do this through our in-person interactions at Riverside Arts Market in Jacksonville, and in our product descriptions on our website.
-But there's a lot that gets glossed over because of the time constraints in place.
+We do this through in-person interactions and product descriptions on our website.
+But there's a lot that gets glossed over.